 Nationwide is a Fortune 100 company that has been around over the last 85 years.
-No longer just an auto insurance company, Nationwide now offers a full range of insurance products.
-One of those products happens to be hybrid long-term care life insurance.
+No longer just an auto insurance company, Nationwide now offers a full range of insurance products including hybrid long-term care life insurance.

 - Long-term Care Benefit Amounts

 - Inflation Protection Options

 (For a description of the 5 factors and how they affect a hybrid-LTC policy, feel free to read “5 Things to Consider When Choosing a Hybrid LTC Policy.”)

 Now let’s review some of key features of CareMatters II before we compare it to its competitors.